jochen777/jFormchecker/README.md

 * Specify a help-text to display an aria-compliance description.
 (With nice bootstrap style)
 * Use a custom validator by injecting per "setValidator".
 This can be used to validate with bean-validation.
 (Did not add bean validation because this is a huge dependency)
 * easy ajax handling
+* Specify a message source to translate error-messages.
+Adapter for ResourceBundle available.

 ## Maven Dependency
 ```xml